 Traditional SEO strategies see websites creating original content and link building to rank on page one of Google, but this can be a time-consuming process.

 Additionally, many restaurant-related searches are dominated by popular sites like Tripadvisor, Yelp, and local or national publications.
 This makes it hard to rank a small restaurant website for all but the most niche terms.

 By optimizing your Google My Business listing or by getting your restaurant on Yelp, your restaurant’s website will show up even for competitive search terms.

 Local SEO for Restaurants

-Local SEO helps your business show up on Google and Google Maps when people search for restaurants in your area—for example, if they search for “Sushi restaurant Seattle,” or “Sushi restaurant near me.”
+Local SEO will help your restaurant show up on Google and Google Maps when people search for restaurants in your area—for example if they search for “Sushi restaurant Seattle,” or “Sushi restaurant near me.”

 Local SEO is critical because the results appear above all the other listings.
 Additionally, you do not need an authoritative website to rank.
-This makes it possible for an independent business to leap above larger sites on the results page.
+This makes it possible for an independent business to rank higher than larger sites on the results page.

 According to Google, you can do this by: